Oops19/TS4-PatchXML/_TS4/mod_documentation/patch_xml/patches.md

 * The patch will add `<T n="allow_autonomous">False</T>` to the tuning.
 * `inspect INTERACTION stereo_Dance_LocalCultureSkill` will display `allow_autonomous: <class 'str'> = False: <class 'bool'>`

+## no_autonomous_drinking.txt
+* Like the Rumbasim patch various tunings are listed to hopefully prevent sims from drinking.
+* This mod hasn't been tested too much.

 ## suppress_jealousy_broadcaster.txt
 * A very generic patch to disable a broadcaster.
 It could be applied to many other broadcasters.
 * Basically 'allow_sims' is set to 'False' so the broadcaster affects only objects.